Binge Eating Disorder Course

 Dietitians are experts in food and nutrition.
 Seeing a dietitian can boost your nutritional knowledge and help you to correct any ‘food myths’ that are keeping you stuck.
 Dietitians can provide great practical support in the form of developing a meal plan to meet your specific energy requirements.
 They can work with you to repair your relationship with food and return to healthy and enjoyable eating.

 We acknowledge that getting help forces you outside of your comfort zone, which can feel extremely threatening.
 You have likely been using binge-eating as a way of coping with overwhelming feelings for some time.
 Despite the many negative consequences of binge-eating, you may feel as though this behavior keeps you ‘safe’.
 By accessing this course, you have taken a huge and courageous step towards breaking free from binge-eating.
-We hope this course is useful in your journey towards recovery.
+We hope this course is useful in your binge eating disorder treatment journey towards recovery.

 This course is designed to be a self-help tool based on the latest research and understanding of effective strategies to address these types of problems.